skadistats/clarity-examples/README.md

 	java -jar target/simple.jar replay.dem

+## Showing the combat log

+Caution: This is a new example that needs clarity 1.1 to work.
+It *almost* replicates what is shown on the combat log from the game.
+It still has problems with finding out if some modifier applied to a unit is a buff or a debuff, and it doesn't know how to convert the technical hero names to plain english... but otherwise it has it all :)

+You can find it under `skadistats.clarity.examples.combatlog.Main.java`.
+After building it from the project root with

+	mvn -P combatlog package

+you can run it with

+	java -jar target/combatlog.jar replay.dem

 ## Retrieving the game info

 For retrieving the basic game information (players, picks, bans, who won, basically all the stuff